Pogoplug Series 4

 - After the installer tells you its done, and if there were no errors, reboot:/sbin/reboot

-- Double-check your router's DHCP tables to see if a different IP was leased, and you can now SSH in with the user/pass of root/root.
+- Double-check your router's DHCP tables to see if a different IP was leased, and you can now SSH in.

 - U-Boot has been noted to occasionally not properly re-initialize USB and SATA drives on soft reboots.
 This is a rare occurrence, but if you are stuck with just a flashing green light after following the instructions above and rebooting, then just power-cycle the device.
 This won't harm the filesystem, and will be sure to get the device(s) plugged in on top re-initialized properly.